The benefits of kiosks in today’s restaurants

 Q: Why are kiosks so popular with QSRs, and will other types of restaurants follow suit?

 SM: “The labour and skills shortage is certainly having a big impact on the uptake of kiosks in the restaurant sector.
-Unfortunately, there is a lack of skilled hospitality staff, and those that do fit the bill are in such high demand that most businesses are struggling to source and retain them.
+Unfortunately, there is a lack of hospitality staff, and most businesses are struggling to source and retain them.
 QSRs were obviously the first to adopt the kiosk model, and in those types of settings kiosks do make the most sense.
 However, we are starting to see the technology spill over into casual dining as well.
 Research we conducted in 2023 uncovered that 62% of the British public would consider trying a fully robotic restaurant experience and 56% would consider an AI or automated self-service system such as kiosks.
 In fact, one in 10 Brits even said they would be happy to visit a fully automated fine dining restaurant.
-This highlights the huge appetite from customers for kiosks and other self-service technology, and although I don’t expect fine dining establishments to flock to kiosks, it is likely that, in the future, these systems will become more present in every type of restaurant.”
+This highlights the huge appetite from customers for kiosks and other self-service technology.”

 Q: Are there any factors restaurants need to take into consideration before adopting kiosks?

-SM: “Any time a business changes how it interacts with its customers, there is always the potential to miss a select group of customers and alienate them accidentally, and this isn’t any different with kiosks.
+SM: “When businesses change their customer interactions, there is always the potential to miss a select group of customers and alienate them accidentally, and this isn’t any different with kiosks.
 To mitigate this, businesses need to ensure they diversify the ways in which a customer can order, pay and engage with the brand.
-I have seen examples where an elderly person has wanted to order a coffee from the counter at a QSR with cash, and they’ve been told they need to order through the kiosk.
+I have seen examples where a person has wanted to order a coffee from the counter at a QSR with cash, and they’ve been told they need to order through the kiosk.
 This is counter-intuitive and adds unnecessary headaches for both the customer and the staff.
 There must always be an option for customers to order in other ways that don't require the use of technology, so as not to exclude certain sections of a business' customer base.

 Q: Supermarkets were the first to implement kiosks, but some have rolled back the technology; do you think we will see a similar trend in the restaurant sector?